Progressus-io/postnl-for-woocommerce/readme.txt

 == Changelog ==

+= 5.6.1 (2024-09-18) =
+* Fix: Preventing bulk label downloads when label format is set to A6.

 = 5.6.0 (2024-09-17) =
 * Add: Shipment & Return labels feature, allowing customers to use a single label for both shipping and returning parcels.
 * Add: New "Printer Types" setting with support for PDF, GIF, JPG, and ZPL.